miloswrath/cs-4400-proj-implementation/README.md

 - **Transparent data notice:** all patient profiles, therapists, referrals, and sessions are sample records generated for design and engineering testing.
 Feel free to sign up as yourself—the data never leaves your machine unless you explicitly share it.
 - Create an account via “New to the clinic?” on the home page.
 After submitting, sign in with the username/password you just chose.
 - Complete onboarding (diagnosis code, referral details).
 Once finished you will land on the patient dashboard where you can schedule new sessions, review/upate upcoming visits, and experiment with time-slot validation.
+- Review operational analytics by signing in as the pre-seeded admin: **username `admin` / password `AA**AA`**.
+The Admin tab unlocks no-show rates, outcome deltas, and shoulder exercise orders with click-through detail modals.

 If something goes wrong, stop the running commands with `Ctrl+C`, fix any typos, and re-run the steps.
 You can wipe and rebuild the database at any time with `docker compose down -v` followed by `docker compose up -d`.
+Restarting the backend is enough to reseed the fictional admin analytics data if you ever want to reset the dashboard.

 ## Need more detail?
 - `frontend/README.md` describes the UI stack, routing, and how the views talk to the API.